 Flagstaff is one of the few cities in Arizona that enjoys four seasons.
 Summers are temperate, and a visit here during a baking Phoenix summer is a welcome respite from the incredible heat.
 Spring and summer are cooler, and in the winter, it can be downright cold.
 So cold, in fact, that this is one of the best places in Arizona to see snow.

 Just up the road from town is the Arizona Snowbowl, one the top places to downhill ski in the state.

 Flagstaff is an excellent place to base yourself for a day trip to the Grand Canyon.
-The southern rim area of Grand Canyon Village is only 1.5 hours away.
+Getting to the Grand Canyon is easy, the southern rim area is only 1.5 hours away.
 The drive is easy and spectacular, as it winds its way through the San Francisco peaks and the high desert where it's hard to believe that a 6,000-foot chasm is just ahead.

 The small city of Tucson is sometimes overlooked by visitors to Arizona, and the locals don't mind one bit.
 They are more than happy to keep the fact that this growing city is easy to get around, has wonderful recreation opportunities nearby, an incredible national park on its boundary, and a vibrant downtown full of history a secret.

 Those more interested in sitting by the pool and soaking up the sun with a good book will also find Tucson's luxury resorts more than meet their needs.
 At the other end of the accommodation spectrum, campers are also well cared for here - the area in and around Tucson has some incredible campgrounds.